-The purpose of this document is to detail the findings of the SFRA that has been undertaken alongside the preparation of the Plan.
+The purpose of this document is to detail the findings of the SFRA that is being undertaken alongside the preparation of the Draft Plan.

-The SFRA has informed the Plan and enabled compliance with the Flood Risk Management Guidelines.
-All SFRA recommendations - including those related to land use zoning and flood risk management provisions - have been integrated into the Plan.
+The SFRA has informed the Draft Plan and enables compliance with the Flood Risk Management Guidelines.
+All SFRA recommendations - including those related to land use zoning and flood risk management provisions - have been integrated into the Draft Plan.